Stir Crazy (film): Television series

-CBS adapted Stir Crazy as a television series as part of its 1985 fall lineup.
+American television network CBS adapted Stir Crazy as a weekly series as part of its 1985 fall lineup.
 This version starred Larry Riley as Harry Fletcher and Joseph Guzaldo as Skip Harrington, who were wrongfully convicted and sentenced to 132 years in prison.
 While working on a chain gang, they escape and set out after Crawford (Marc Silver), the man who had actually committed the crime for which they had been sentenced.

 None of the people involved in the film had a major role in this series.
 It was pulled from the CBS fall lineup in October 1985, the month after its premiere, and put on hiatus.
 It returned in a new time slot in December 1985 and a few more episodes were aired, also to low ratings.
 The program was permanently cancelled after the January 7, 1986 broadcast.